-Sally is a GB Pole Vaulter and won a Bronze medal at the Commonwealth Games in Glasgow.
+Sally is a GB Pole Vaulter and despite a two year struggle with an injury, she won a Bronze medal at the 2014 Commonwealth Games in Glasgow.

 Sally is able to jump through the top window of a double decker bus!!

-Sarah has suffered recurring back injuries but with the help of her support team and some strong willed self-management she is now training hard once again.
+Sarah has suffered recurring back injuries but with the help of her support team and some strong willed self-management she has not let it hold her back.

 A freak ski accident in 2000 broke his back and left him paralysed from the waist down.

 In 2013 Sean retired from competitive skiing as Britain’s most successful alpine ski racer ever and is now a hugely inspirational motivational speaker.

 Sean says, “Life doesn’t have to end when you’re in a wheelchair or have other conditions or issues.
 It ends if you give up!”

 Having made her debut in 2007 at the Loughborough International Championships, GB International sprinter Serita has gone on to make over 15 British International appearances.

 Serita represented Team GB at the 2014 Commonwealth Games and holds a PB on 12.87 seconds for the outdoor 100m hurdles.